LazyRam/compile-ahk/README.md

 ### v0.9.4 (09/24/20)

 ####  Compile AHK Changes:
-- Updated addon In English Only - its Set up to easily add languages but i dont know if google translate is proper. -Language File-
+- Updated addon In English Only - its Set up to easily add languages but i dont know if google translate is proper
 - adds "Set Resource Version" Checkbox to File Version, File Version Will automatically be set to The added Resource's file Version
 - Now also shows "Version" in the Resources Tab ListView